walker-at/CDC-Pipeline-Snowflake-Project/README.md

   * Python - specifically the faker library

 Cloud
-  * AWS EC2 instance - I deployed Apache NiFi onto an EC2 instance using docker
+  * AWS EC2 instance - to deploy Apache NiFi onto an EC2 instance using docker
   * Amazon S3 bucket - receives data from Apache NiFi for ingestion by snowpipe

 ETL